apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 Disable this option if Drill has inferred the schema incorrectly, or schema will be provided separately (see [CREATE OR REPLACE SCHEMA]({{site.baseurl}}/docs/create-or-replace-schema)).
 Default is `true`.
 - **metastore.metadata.use_statistics**
-Enables obtaining table and column statistics, stored in the Metastore, at the planning stage.
+Enables the Drill query planner to use table and column statistics stored in the Metastore.
 Default is `true`.
 Enable `planner.statistics.use` to be able to use statistics during query planning.
-- **metastore.metadata.ctas.auto-collect**
-Drill provides the [`CREATE TABLE AS`]({{site.baseurl}}/docs/create-or-replace-schema) commands to create new tables.
-This option causes Drill to gather schema and statistics for those tables automatically as they are written.
-This option is not implemented for now.
-Possible values: `'ALL'`, `'SCHEMA'`, `'NONE'`.
-Default is `'NONE'`.
 - **drill.exec.storage.implicit.last_modified_time.column.label**
 Sets the implicit column name for the last modified time (`lmt`) column.
 Used when producing Metastore analyze.
 You can set the last modified time column name to custom name when current column name clashes which column name present in the table.
 If your table contains a column name with the same name as an implicit column, the implicit column takes priority and shadows column from the table.
+Default is `lmt`.
 - **drill.exec.storage.implicit.row_group_index.column.label**
 Sets the implicit column name for the row group index (`rgi`) column.
 Used when producing Metastore analyze.
 You can set row group index column name to custom name when current column name clashes which column name present in the table.
 If your table contains a column name with the same name as an implicit column, the implicit column takes priority and shadows column from the table.
+Default is `rgi`.
 - **drill.exec.storage.implicit.row_group_length.column.label**
 Sets the implicit column name for the row group length (`rgl`) column.
 Used when producing Metastore analyze.
 You can set row group length column name to custom name when current column name clashes which column name present in the table.
 If your table contains a column name with the same name as an implicit column, the implicit column takes priority and shadows column from the table.
+Default is `rgl`.
 - **drill.exec.storage.implicit.row_group_start.column.label**
 Sets the implicit column name for the row group start (`rgs`) column.
 Used when producing Metastore analyze.
 You can set row group start column name to custom name when current column name clashes which column name present in the table.
 If your table contains a column name with the same name as an implicit column, the implicit column takes priority and shadows column from the table.

-## Incremental analysis
+Default is `rgs`.

+## Analyzing a table

+You create Metastore metadata by running the [`ANALYZE TABLE`]({{site.baseurl}}/docs/analyze-table-refresh-metadata) command.
+The first time you run it, the Metastore will infer the schema and (depending on which options you have selected), populate statistics.

+Tables change over time.
+To keep the Metastore metadata up-to-date, you must periodically run `ANALYZE TABLE` again on each changed table.
-If you have computed statistics for a table, and issue `ANALYZE TABLE` a second time, Drill will attempt to update statistics, called "incremental analysis."
+When you do `ANALYZE TABLE` a second time, Drill will attempt to update statistics, called "incremental analysis".

 Incremental analysis will compute metadata only for files and partitions changed since the last analysis and reuse actual metadata from the Metastore where possible.

-Drill performs incremental analysis only when the `ANALYZE TABLE command` is identical to the previous command:
-- The list of columns in the `COLUMNS` clause is a subset of interesting columns from the previous run.
-- The metadata level in the LEVEL clause must be the same as the previous run.

-If either of these two conditions is false, Drill will perform a full analysis over the entire table.

-## General Information

-- Drill 1.17 supports the Metastore and `ANALYZE TABLE` only for tables stored as Parquet files and only when stored in the `DFS` storage plugin.
-- The first time you execute ANALYZE TABLE for a table, Drill will scan the entire table (all files.)
-When you issue the same command for the next time, Drill will scan only those files added since the previous run.
 The command will return the following message if table statistics are up-to-date:

 ```
 apache drill (dfs.tmp)> analyze table lineitem refresh metadata;